caiosabadin/notes/sass/tutorial.md

 ## Encoding ##

-It is good practice to enforce the character encoding.
+It is good practice to enforce character encoding.

 Put this right before anything else on the stylesheet: